All Episodes

 Maybe the statute of limitations has moved on.

-I have said I think it has, actually.
+I think it has, actually.

-And one is there's proof positive that we don't really have cybersecurity at a level we need for a country that is so actively involved in intelligence and and influencing world events, etc.
+And one is there's proof positive that we don't really have cybersecurity at a level we need for a country that is so actively involved in intelligence and influencing world events, etc.

-Because now we could fix the problem if we so desired, but in all the years President Obama's been in office, he did nothing to fix it.
+So you've done us a favor because now we could fix the problem if we so desired, but in all the years President Obama's been in office, he did nothing to fix it.

-The second thing that I think you you did for America, which I think is very important, is you exposed how corrupt our government is, and I'll get to that in a second.
+The second thing that I think you did for America, which I think is very important, is you exposed how corrupt our government is, and I'll get to that in a second.

-Uh we have said it has not come from a state party.
+We have said it has not come from a state party.

-Uh we know where it came from originally, of course.
+We know where it came from originally, of course.

 So you can't confirm or deny if this information came from within the United States?

-Uh we're unhappy that we felt that we needed to even say that it wasn't a state party.
+We're unhappy that we felt that we needed to even say that it wasn't a state party.

-Uh but we we have a a conflict of interest.
+Normally we say nothing at all, but we have a conflict of interest.

-Sometimes do it, we don't like to do it.
+We don't like to do it.

 Let me ask you this then.

-So here, in order to order to prevent a distraction attack against our publications.
+So here, in order to prevent a distraction attack against our publications, we've had to come out and say, no, it's not a state party.

 Correct.

-Let me ask you about WikiLeaks, and I think this could shake up the political world.
+Let me ask you about Wikileaks, and I think this could shake up the political world.

-Uh an email sent in July of this year that you have that describes how funds could be diverted from the Clinton campaign to the super PACs of Jeb Bush, Carly Fiorina, and John Kasich, specifically document number one oh seven eight six four five, and it reads JBCFJK PACs will be no noticeably silent for the rest of the campaign.
+Is it true an email sent in July of this year that you have that describes how funds could be diverted from the Clinton campaign to the super PACs of Jeb Bush, Carly Fiorina, and John Kasich, specifically document number 1078645?

-Is that a legitimate I don't have that in front of me.
+I don't have that in front of me.

-I don't recall seeing an eyes only phrase.
+I don't recall seeing an eyes-only phrase.

 I don't know.

-Lindsey Graham uh is in the Podesta emails.
+Lindsey Graham is in the Podesta emails.

 Yes.